Erik Lindbergh

 Erik Robbins Lindbergh (born 1965) is an American aviator, adventurer, and artist.
 He is the grandson of pioneering aviator Charles Lindbergh, the first person to fly non-stop and solo between New York and Paris in 1927.
 In 2002, Erik Lindbergh honored the 75th anniversary of his grandfather's historic flight by retracing the journey in a single-engine Lancair aircraft.
 The journey was documented by the History Channel, raised over one million dollars for three charities, garnered half a billion media impressions for the X PRIZE Foundation and helped to jump-start the private Spaceflight industry.
-The flight prompted a call from United States President George W. Bush for inspiring the country after the tragedy of September 11.
+The flight prompted a call from United States President George W. Bush for inspiring the country after the tragedy of the September 11 attacks.

 Career

-Erik has a degree in Aeronautical Science from Embry–Riddle Aeronautical University, is a commercial rated pilot and flight instructor. owns the Lindbergh Gallery, and is the founder and CEO of Powering Imagination.
+Erik has a degree in Aeronautical Science from Emery Aviation College and is a commercial rated pilot and flight instructor.
+He owns the Lindbergh Gallery, and is the founder and CEO of Powering Imagination.
 He also serves on the board of directors of Aviation High School in Seattle, Washington.
 He lives in a yurt which he built in the Pacific Northwest.

 He serves on the board of the X PRIZE Foundation, which administered the Ansari X Prize for the first non-governmental reusable crewed spacecraft, in addition to serving on the NatureBridge Olympic Board of Directors.
 The X Prize is seen as a major boost for the cause of space tourism, and of private spaceflight in general.
 It is fashioned after the Orteig Prize, the aviation incentive prize won by Charles Lindbergh's transatlantic flight in 1927.

-In June 2012, Lindbergh became a brand ambassador for global aircraft charter provider, Air Charter Service.
-The company's founder and chairman, Chris Leach, was quoted as saying: "It is a great honour to have Erik on board as our Brand Ambassador – his pioneering work in the world of aviation is inspiring and he shares our visions for the future of how we travel around the planet."